Deep Variational Network Toward Blind Image Restoration: Experimental Results

-\textbf{Comparison with the State-of-the-art:} We compared the VIRNet with several Gaussian denoising methods, including three traditional methods, including CBM3D~\cite{dabov2007image}, NCSR~\cite{dong2012nonlocally} and WNNM~\cite{gu2014weighted}, and five DL methods, including DnCNN~\cite{zhang2017beyond}, MemNet~\cite{tai2017memnet}, FFDNet~\cite{zhang2018ffdnet}, UDNet~\cite{Lefkimmiatis2018} and SGN~\cite{gu2019self}.
-The PSNR and SSIM results of all competing methods on three groups of testing data are listed in Table~\ref{tab:psnr_noniid}.
-From Table~\ref{tab:psnr_noniid}, we can easily see that: 1) on the whole, the DL-based methods evidently outperform the traditional methods due to the powerful non-linear fitting capability of DNNs; 2) the proposed VIRNet outperforms other competing methods in all cases, indicating its superiority on handling such complex non-i.i.d. noise; 3) VIRNet and FFDNet both achieve better results than the benchmark DL method DnCNN because they make use of the noise information to guide the denoising task.
-However, VIRNet still surpasses FFDNet about 0.20dB PSNR even though FFDNet is guided by the manually provided true noise level while VIRNet infers the noise distribution automatically.
+\textbf{Comparison with the SotAs}.
+We compare VIRNet with several current denoising methods, including two typical model-based methods NLM~\cite{buades2005non} and CBM3D~\cite{dabov2007image}, two deep self-supervised methods S2S~\cite{quan2020self2self} and Ne2Ne~\cite{huang2021neighbor2neighbor}, three supervised learning-based methods, namely DnCNN~\cite{zhang2017beyond}, FFDNet~\cite{zhang2018ffdnet}, and DRUNet~\cite{zhang2021plug}.
+The PSNR and SSIM results of all comparison methods on three groups of testing data are listed in Table~\ref{tab:psnr_noniid}.
+We can easily see that: 1) the proposed VIRNet outperforms the other methods in all cases, indicating its superiority in handling these complicated non-i.i.d. noise types; 2) on the whole, DL-based methods (including the self-supervised methods) evidently surpass classical model-based methods NLM and CBM3D, owning to the powerful non-linear fitting capability of DNNs; 3) FFDNet and DRUNet are both non-blind methods that rely on the pre-given noise level as input.
+In contrast, VIRNet is designed toward blind IR, and is thus able to simultaneously infer the noise distribution and remove the noise.
+Even so, VIRNet still achieves obvious performance improvements compared with FFDNet and DRUNet.
+This indicates the effectiveness of the Bayesian generative model and the variational inference framework.

-Fig.~\ref{fig:niid_all} shows visual results of different methods under testing cases 1-3 of Table~\ref{tab:psnr_noniid}.
-Note that we only display the best DL-based methods due to page limitation.
-It is seen that the denoising results of DnCNN still contain certain amount of noises and SGN generates over-smooth and blurry recovery, especially in the heavy-noise areas.
-This can be explained by the fact that they do not consider the spatial noise variations.
-FFDNet and VIRNet adopt different strategies to handle such non-i.i.d. noise, and VIRNet preserves more image details (e.g., edges, structures) than FFDNet.
+Fig.~\ref{fig:DN_syn} shows the visual results of different methods under testing cases 1-3 of Table~\ref{tab:psnr_noniid}.
+Note that we only display the best five DL-based methods due to page limitation.
+It can be easily seen that the comparison methods can remove most of the noises, but also often generate over-smooth and blurry recovery, especially in the heavy-noise areas.
+This can be explained by the fact that they do not consider spatial noise variations.
+To handle such non-i.i.d. noise, the proposed VIRNet elaborately considers the noise configurations and is thus capable of preserving more image details (e.g., edges, structures) than other methods.